Green Valley High School (Nevada): Dance

 The GVHS dance department contains around 300 students, and supports two dance teams.
 The Gator Dance Co. is a 15 to 20 member team that performs at school events; The Gator Dance Elite is an 11 to 15 member team that participates in the same school events, and also performs at the CCSD Dance Festival, and travels to dance competitions.
 At the West Coast Elite Dance competition, the team won first in Varsity High School Medium Hip Hop in 2022; in 2020, they won first and second place in various competitions; and in 2019, they won several first place prizes.

 Newspaper

 The InvestiGator was named the best high school newspaper in Nevada in 2024 by the Las Vegas Review-Journal.

 Student Council

-The Green Valley High School Student Council has won the Silver Star Award every year since 1993.
+The Green Valley High School Student Council has won the Silver Star Award many times..
 The council has also been recognized as a National Gold Council of Excellence in 2008 and 2009.